SciTools/.github/templates/README.md

 [`_templating_include.json`](_templating_include.json) is the 'index' of all the templates and how they map to files in the SciTools repositories.

+[`_templating_exclude.json`](_templating_exclude.json) is the 'index' of all the files that are found in commonly templated directories within the SciTools repositories, but that we do not wish to template.

 [`_templating_scripting.py`](_templating_scripting.py) contains the logic for communicating template updates around SciTools - using GitHub issues and comments.
 It is called by two GitHub Actions workflows: